schoolyearhq/description/README.md

 - **Transparent** → donors see proof of exactly what they funded.
 - **Efficient** → almost all funds go directly to the solution.

+## What Schoolyear is *Not*

+To stay focused and efficient, it is important to be clear about what Schoolyear does **not** attempt to solve.

+1. **Not addressing the quality of education**
+   - Schoolyear does not intervene in teacher training, curriculum design, or classroom pedagogy.
+   - Many organisations already work on improving quality; the role of Schoolyear is to ensure that more children can access school in the first place.

+2. **Not preferring one demographic segment over another**
+   - Schoolyear is not designed to prioritise boys over girls, or vice versa.
+   - Every child’s school year is treated as the same €200 unit in the model, and funding is provided on equal terms.
+   - Partner organisations may choose to emphasise particular groups, but the underlying infrastructure remains neutral.

+3. **Not building or managing physical infrastructure**
+   - Schoolyear does not construct schools, hire teachers, or run logistics.
+   - The system plugs into government-recognised institutions that already exist.
+   - The value lies in removing the financial bottleneck of school fees, not duplicating infrastructure.

+---

+### Why these boundaries matter

+- **Clarity** → Donors, funders, and partners know exactly what their contribution does: *€200 = one year of school*.
+- **Efficiency** → By avoiding scope creep into quality, equity politics, or infrastructure, the model maintains the **98% efficiency target**.
+- **Scalability** → Neutrality and simplicity make the system easy to replicate in multiple contexts without becoming entangled in policy debates.

+> Schoolyear is a **distribution mechanism**: it channels funds directly into school years, with proof.
+Nothing more, nothing less.

 ## What We Need Help With
 We want developers and system thinkers to help design a lean, auditable, and scalable platform.
 Key open questions include: